Board of Trustees Meeting Calendar

 Before classroom teaching, Rachel spent nearly twenty years working in community technology and development programs in various contexts.
 She worked on several national projects, providing technical support and training to practitioners across the country in the America Connects Consortium and HUD’s Neighborhood Networks, and facilitating strategic planning with groups engaged in education design processes.
 Another earlier theme of her career was work in and with youth-development organizations like City Year, Citizen Schools, and the Computer Clubhouse Network.

 Rachel received her BA from Dartmouth University, an M.Ed. from the Harvard Graduate School of Education, and received her Montessori diploma from Hershey Montessori Training Institute.

-Katie Brown is the newest member of the Breakthrough Montessori Board of Trustees, bringing over 10 years of experience in public education and expertise in public Montessori schools.
+Katie Brown brings over 10 years of experience in public education and expertise in public Montessori schools.
 A native of Southern California, Katie began her career as a middle and high school English teacher in both district and charter schools, in traditional and alternative program settings.
 She was first introduced to Montessori education while working at the South Carolina Department of Education, a state with over 40 public Montessori programs.
 This experience inspired her to pursue a PhD in urban education at the University of North Carolina at Charlotte, where she studied outcomes for students of color in public Montessori schools.
 Katie previously served on the board of Countryside Montessori School, an independent school in Charlotte, NC.
-Currently, she works as the DC Regional Coordinator for the National Center for Montessori in the Public Sector, supporting public Montessori schools in the DMV area.
-An aspiring Montessori parent and passionate Montessori advocate, Katie lives in the District with her partner, their five-month-old son, and their two cats.
+Currently, she works as the Director of Professional Learning for the National Center for Montessori in the Public Sector, supporting professional development for public Montessorians across the country.
+A Montessori parent and passionate Montessori advocate, Katie lives in the District with her partner, their toddler, and their two cats.

 Latham & Watkins LLP